-It’s almost April 17th!
-Whenever the tax due dates fall on a weekend or holiday we get extra time to procrastinate on filing our taxes; so this year we get two extra days.
-When you need more than the two extra days, you do have the option of filing an extension.
+It’s almost April 15th!
+Whenever the tax due dates fall on a weekend or holiday we get extra time to procrastinate on filing our taxes.
+When you need more than than a couple extra calendar days, you do have the option of filing an extension.
 That would make your due date October 15th and once you file it’s called an Automatic Extension TO FILE.
 Sadly, that doesn’t mean you get more time to pay.

 NEED MORE TIME?

 You would file Form 4868 but you must include how much tax you have paid and how much you estimate you will owe.
 And you might need help from an accountant or tax preparer to figure that out.
 As a business owner, it’s recommended that you actually have an accountant review your profit and loss quarterly to coincide with your quarterly estimated payments so you have no penalty and won’t owe when it comes time to file your actual return.
 Doing this actually eliminates that “heart attack” when you hear the actual amount of tax.
 If you do have a review before the year end, you can actually plan ways to reduce your tax obligation by opening a retirement account, spending money on tax deductible expenses and grouping deductions into one year to maximize deductions.
 Often, you can save whatever amount you might pay for the service to have it figured for you.

 And this assumes that you are filing as an Individual.
 You may have a small business return that you file with your personal tax return called a Sole Proprietorship and you file a Schedule C for your business return.

 To choose an accountant that is right for your business you should have an idea of the different designations of people who can prepare your tax return and why they are qualified: